Which Hardwire Kit? Power Plus or Power Magic Pro?

 Ok, so which one should I buy?

 It really depends on your budget and the level of protection you are after.
-Both kits are installed the same way and essentially do the same job, however if you want the extra protection features for your Dash Cam, the Power Plus has it all.
+Both kits are installed the same way and essentially do the same job, however if you want the extra protection features and cut off voltages for your Dash Cam, the Power Plus has it all.

 If you have any further enquiries or would like more assistance please do not hesitate to contact us on (03) 9350 2605 or email@example.com or on our Live Chat tab on the site.